Tyburn Tree and Speakers Corner

 Of trees, that in one year will twice bear fruit.

 But if a man note Tyburn, ‘will appear,

 That that’s a tree that bears twelve times a year.

-The gallows stood at Tyburn until 1759, when the official place of execution for felons was moved to Newgate Prison.
-The removal of the gallows did not please the people of London at all, as they had always considered it ‘quite an outing’ to see a ‘good hanging’!
+The original gallows stood at Tyburn until 1759, when they were replaced with moving gallows, and the official place of execution for felons was moved to Newgate Prison.
+This did not please the people of London at all, as they had always considered it ‘quite an outing’ to see a ‘good hanging’!

 When Jack Sheppard, a highwayman, was hanged there, it was said that the event attracted an audience of 200,000 people.

 The acknowledged first highwayman, Claude Duval, was hanged at Tyburn on 21st January 1670, and he was mourned by a mass of weeping women, who later attended his magnificent funeral.

 Samuel Pepys the famous diarist, on 21st January 1664 noted a full account of going to see the hanging of a man he knew, a Colonel James Turner.
 He records that there were at least twelve to fourteen thousand people there at Tyburn to see this man hang!

 Hanging days were declared a public holiday for the labouring classes.
 A social commentator of the day, noted that ‘All the Way, from Newgate to Tyburn, is one continued Fair, for Whores and Rogues of the meaner sort’.